-When we, who follow Folk Catholic tradition, work with saints, it is essential to note that we are petitioning the 'saints' themselves, not as syncretized images for "Loa," "Orisha," or "Mpungo," since Hoodoo is not an African or Afro-Caribbean religion.
+For those of us following the Folk Catholic tradition, working with saints is a direct practice.
+It is essential to note that we petition the 'saints' themselves as divine intercessors.
+They are not used as syncretized masks or "stand-ins" for spirits like the Loa, Orisha, or Mpungo, because Hoodoo is not an African or Afro-Caribbean religion.

 |